jina-ai/jina/docs/fundamentals/flow/monitoring-flow.md

 A Jina {ref}`Flow <flow-cookbook>` exposes several core metrics that allow you to have a deeper look on what is happening inside it.
-Metrics are particularly useful for building dashboards and alerts, with them, you can, for example, monitor the overall performance of your Flow, detect bottleneck, alert your team when some component of your Flow are down.
+Metrics are particularly useful for building dashboards and alerts, with them, you can, for example, monitor the overall performance of your Flow, detect bottlenecks, alert your team when some component of your Flow is down.

 Jina Flow expose metrics in the [prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/) which is plain text that is both understandable by human and machine.
-These metrics are intended to be scrap by [prometheus](https://prometheus.io/) which is an industry standard for monitoring.
+These metrics are intended to be scraped by [prometheus](https://prometheus.io/) which is an industry standard for monitoring.
-We encourage you to visualize metrics with [grafana](https://grafana.com/)
+We recommend you to visualize metrics with [grafana](https://grafana.com/)

 ## Using the monitoring in a Flow